psvann/ezgpt/README.md

 Self updating RAGs
 With various data source connectors (crawlers, OCR, uploaders etc) chat interface front-end, some community "sharables" based on public data... maybe a login to save your chats.

+- Competitive Intelligence
+- Analyst Firm
+- Craiglist

+High frequency of change
+Vertical value stream

+Have a job that collects the data